top of page

 EU citizens can receive social benefits if they are temporarily unable to work (e.g. due to illness or an accident) or if they have lost their job involuntarily (e.g. due to dismissal).
 If you have been working for more than a year, you can receive social benefits indefinitely.
 If you have been working for less than a year, you can only receive benefits for 6 months.
 To receive benefits, EU citizens must have their unemployment confirmed by the relevant Federal Employment Agency.

-4. Permanent residence rights for EU citizens
+4. Permanent residence permit for EU citizens

 EU citizens and their family members can acquire a permanent right of residence in order to stay permanently in Germany.
-The EU permanent right of residence (Section 4a of the EU Freedom of Movement Act) should not be confused with the EU permanent residence permit (Section 9a of the Residence Act) .
+The EU permanent right of residence (Section 4a of the Freedom of Movement Act/EU) should not be confused with the EU permanent residence permit (Section 9a of the Residence Act) .
 While the EU permanent residence permit is merely a national residence permit for third-country nationals based on European law (Permanent Residence Directive/Directive 2003/109/EC), the permanent right of residence under the Freedom of Movement Act is a right of residence for EU citizens.

 The right of permanent residence for EU citizens has the advantage that EU citizens can stay in Germany without having to meet the freedom of movement requirements.
 This is relevant, for example, for unemployed EU citizens, as they can normally only stay in Germany for up to 6 months (Section 2 Paragraph 2 No. 5 FreizügG/EU).
 As a permanent resident, this limit does not apply.
 The right of permanent residence can also be important for third-country national family members of the EU citizen.
 In this respect, they can also stay in Germany with the right of permanent residence, for example, if the marriage is divorced, whereas a residence permit would normally be required for this.